GoogleCloudPlatform/citrix-on-gcp/README.md

+## About thi branch
+This branch a copy of master, modified to use Cloud NAT instead of dedicated nat instance in managed instance groups.
+No VM instances will be deployed with external IPs.
+To remote desktop into this environment, consider using [Identity-Aware Proxy TCP Forwarding](https://cloud.google.com/iap/docs/using-tcp-forwarding).

 ## Overview
 This repository contains scripts and templates to simplify deployment of the resources described in Citrix's [Deploying Citrix Cloud XenApp and XenDesktop Service on the Google Cloud Platform](https://www.citrix.com/content/dam/citrix/en_us/documents/guide/deploying-citrix-cloud-xenapp-and-xendesktop-service-on-the-google-cloud-platform.pdf) published December 2017.